aenarete/ControlPlots.jl/README.md

 - an oscilloscope-like plot with multiple channels can be created with the `plotx()` function
 - an XY plot can be created with the `plotxy()` function
+- pan and zoom are supported
+- LaTeX can be used for the labels

 ## TODO
 - add support for PythonPlot